LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 Next thesis deadline: mid-June

+## First quick literature review
+- Occurrence of exoplanets as we know so far and main methods
+- Parallel initiatives to determine exoplanets (LUVOIR, etc)
+- Assets of infrared nulling interferometry
+- Idea behind nulling interferometry
+- Sources of fundamental noise
+- Sources of instrumental noise

 ## Syntax for images, links, code snippets etcetera

 An **image**:

 ![alt text](http://picsum.photos/200/200)

 What is your favourite `variable`?